-I’d like to talk more about item number 3 above, because it really is super important.
+I’d like to talk more about item number 3 above because it really is super important.
 A great way to ensure customer satisfaction is to focus your digital commerce strategy around the concepts of personalization and flexibility.
 At this point in the industry, most large retailers have superb digital commerce experiences.
 This means that transforming your online shopping experience to optimize customer personalization is key to getting ahead.

 There are a lot of things you can do to improve the personalization of your site, as well as the flexibility it offers your customers.
 First off, you should make sure that your customers are able to find products as quickly as possible.
-There’s only a small amount of time between your customer discovering your site and leaving due to frustration.
+There’s only a small amount of time between your customers discovering your site and leaving due to frustration.
 Ideally, your customer should be able to use your site’s interface to quickly sort through potentially thousands of different products.
 The less frustration, the more time spent on your site sifting through potential purchases.

-More importantly,, you should use an e-commerce system that can responsibly track customer information while they shop.
+More importantly, you should use an e-commerce system that can responsibly track customer information while they shop.
 From the moment a customer enters the store, your e-commerce system should be able to record 1) what they’re looking at, 2) how long they’ve spent looking at it, and 3) whether or not that item was placed in the shopping cart.
 Many systems have these capabilities.

-Better yet, they’re able to use machine learning to market specific content offerings to that customer in the future.
-Finding products quickly, interface should be able to remember customer information and market content offers accordingly.
+Better yet, they’re able to use machine learning to market-specific content offerings to that customer in the future.
+Finding products quickly, the interface should be able to remember customer information and market content offers accordingly.
 So, if a customer finds what they’re looking for, but isn’t quite sold at that moment, then your site would be able to use their info to send them a special offer later on when you’re ready to drop the price level.

 Speaking more to the flexibility side, customers should have as much flexibility and freedom as possible when engaging with your e-commerce site.
 A fantastic way to do this is to offer them any form of shipping and pickup they desire.
 The post-purchase process is just as important as the initial product evaluation, as it largely affects the customer’s likelihood to return and buy again.
 After purchasing, the customer should be able to choose between Buy-Online-Pickup-In-Store (BOPIS), free or discounted shipping, and great return accommodation.
 Without having all 3 you really do yourself a disservice when it comes to remaining competitive.